The Complete Guide to Digital Milestones for Kids

 Ages 13+

 By this age, your child probably needs access to the internet on-the-go, so a smartphone is needed.
-You’ll also need a customized tech contract with your child (this one is free!).
+You’ll also need a customized technology contract.
 We recommend you do this together so that you negotiate the details up front.
+Here are a few of our favorite Tech Contracts.
+(All free!)

 Thirteen is the current minimum age in the United States that teens can legally sign up for a social media account.
 But that doesn’t mean they should.